spatie/laravel-collection-macros/README.md

 // ];
 ```

-Warning: There are 2^N elements in a power set.
+Warning: There are 2^N elements in a powerset.
 It can quickly become intractably large, so be sure to call it only on small collections.

 ### `range`